KaveIO/Eskapade/docs/source/tutorial_roofit.rst

 ------------------------

 This section provides a tutorial on how to use RooFit in Eskapade.
 RooFit is an advanced fitting library in ROOT, which is great for modelling all sorts of data sets.
+See `this tutorial <https://root.cern.ch/roofit-20-minutes>`_ for a 20 min introduction into RooFit.
 ROOT (and RooFit) works 'out of the box' in the Eskapade docker/vagrant image.

 In this tutorial we will illustrates how to define a new probability density function (pdf) in RooFit,